Chart Color Schemes

 Largs faces significant health challenges based on AreaSearch's assessment.

 Mortality rates and chronic condition prevalence are high, with common health conditions prevalent across both younger and older age cohorts.
 Private health cover is relatively low at approximately 51% of the total population (~1,060 people).
-The most common medical conditions are arthritis (10.4%) and mental health issues (9.1%), while 65.0% of residents declare themselves completely clear of medical ailments compared to 63.3% across Rest of NSW.
-Working-age residents show an above-average prevalence of chronic health conditions.
-The area has 19.0% of residents aged 65 and over (393 people), which is lower than the 23.4% in Rest of NSW.
+The most common medical conditions are arthritis (10.4%) and mental health issues (9.1%).
+Sixty-five percent of residents declare themselves completely clear of medical ailments, compared to 63.3% across Regional NSW.
+Working-age residents show above average prevalence of chronic health conditions.
+Nineteen point one percent of residents are aged 65 and over (395 people), lower than the 23.4% in Regional NSW.
 Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health